Liquid-Reply/rightsizing-report-automation/README.md

 This repository contains a script that creates automated excel reports using the API of Cloudability.
 It includes the recommendations to rightsize or terminate EC2, RDS, S3 and EBS resources.

-Note: The module is found under `finops-report-automation`.
+**Note**: The module is found under `finops-report-automation`.
 The code was copied over to this brand new repository from a private repository to eliminate every possible chance to have wrongly tracked a confidential file.

 ## Installation